Yuengling: Products

-A Baltic porter with a very dark cola color, appearing almost black in the glass with a pale tan head, and a strong malt flavor.
-Porter originated in England in the early 1700s and became popular in Colonial America, with production concentrated in Pennsylvania.
-When German brewers like D.G.
-Yuengling began brewing in America, the popularity of porter led them to add porters to their offerings.
-Prior to the start of the craft brewing revolution in the 1970s, British breweries had ceased brewing porters, while Yuengling, Stegmaier and Narragansett were the only breweries still producing porters on a regular basis in the United States.
-For this reason, these breweries have been credited with helping to keep the porter style alive.
-Rather than using the traditional top-fermenting ale yeasts used in most porters, Yuengling's porter is bottom-fermented; few mainstream breweries produce this style.
-Since the 1800s it has been known as "Pottsville Porter".
+A Baltic porter with a very dark, nearly black color, a pale tan head, and a strong malt flavor.
+Porter originated in England in the early 18th century and became popular in colonial America, with production concentrated in Pennsylvania.
+When German brewers such as D.G.
+Yuengling began brewing in the United States, the popularity of porter led them to add the style to their offerings.
+By the beginning of the craft brewing revival in the 1970s, British breweries had largely ceased producing porter, while Yuengling, Stegmaier, and Narragansett were among the few American breweries still producing it regularly.
+These breweries have consequently been credited with helping to keep the porter style in production.
+Rather than using the traditional top-fermenting ale yeasts employed in most porters, Yuengling's porter is bottom-fermented.
+It has been known as "Pottsville Porter" since the 19th century.